koshka77/mfurin-vizstory/final_p2.md

 - different background pictures to help the reader navigate through the story to visually absorb the main idea before the reader start reading the text and looks the graph.

 ### Sources:
-I used these data sources to find information about gloabl warming and carbon dioxide emssions.
+I used these data sources to find information about global warming and carbon dioxide emssions.

 1. Our World in Data.
 CO2 and Greenhouse Gas Emissions. https://ourworldindata.org/co2-and-other-greenhouse-gas-emissions
 2. Climate Chnage: Global Tempertaure.
 Climate.gov  https://www.climate.gov/news-features/understanding-climate/climate-change-global-temperature